dDenVil/LightBot/README.md

 ### Scheme

 Yep, there is no sense of using optocoupler, because they have common ground, but I decided to do this universal.
-You can use instead any npn-transistor, I didn't chech how it works, but it should ;D. With light sleep mode it can work for months without charging (which will never happen).
+You can use instead any npn-transistor, I didn't check how it works, but it should ;D. With light sleep mode it can work for months without charging (which will never happen).

 ![scheme](https://github.com/dDenVil/LightBot/blob/main/Readme_assets/sheme.png)